amanjpro/zahak/README.md

 # Play Zahak online

 Zahak is new to LiChess, you can play him and be impressed with him.
 His LiChess handle is [zahak_engine](https://lichess.org/@/zahak_engine).
+He is currently running on an old RaspberryPi device, so do not expense a truly amazing performance.
+But, hopefully he will be online 24/7.

 # Implemented Features: